nimbinatus/BeginnerCodersWWCATX/meetups/errors.md

 ## Errors in Python

-As a feature of its design, Python does not let errors pass silently.
+As a feature of its design, Python does not let errors (or exceptions) pass silently.
 That means that whenever the Python interpreter encounters an error, it will tell you and stop trying to run the code.
 This feature can be very useful for the beginner who wants to understand their code.

 ## The stack trace